HOME Blog This Week at Angama #318

 F5.6, 1/1600, ISO 320 | Sammy Njoroge

-In the vast plains of both the Maasai Mara and the Amboseli ecosystem, where the golden savanna stretches as far as the eye can see, I often find myself captivated by the world of zebras.
+In the vast plains of both the Maasai Mara and the Amboseli ecosystem, where the golden savannah stretches as far as the eye can see, I often find myself captivated by the world of zebras.
 These iconic creatures, with their striking stripes and intriguing social interactions, hold a special fascination for many.
 Zebras live in groups, or harems, led by a dominant male, known as a stallion.
 His role is to protect and mate with the females, while the mares collaborate in raising their offspring.

 However, competition for the stallion's attention among the mares can lead to aggressive encounters.
 Occasionally, a mare may leave her group to join another, sparking tension and conflicts between the dominant males.